 Like many other species of sturgeons, the beluga is a fish with a long and big body with a rounded “hump,” a series of bony external plates along the side and top, and a big asymmetric tail that’s almost shark-like in appearance.
 The long “snout” sticking out from the face contains a pair of whisker-like barbels (similar to the ones found in catfish) that serve the purpose of providing information about the surrounding environment.
 This helps it find prey in the water.

-The adult sturgeon fish is white, blue, and gray in color.
+The adult sturgeon is white, blue, and gray in color.
 Weighing, on average, 500-2000 lbs., there have been some that weighed up to 4000 pounds or more (and stretching almost 20 feet).
 Females are about 20% bigger than males.
-Few other species can compare to its formidable size.
-It’s almost as big as a modern pickup truck.
+Few other species can compare to its formidable size; It’s almost as big as a modern pickup truck.

 Distribution, Population, and Habitat

 The beluga sturgeon is mostly at home in the Caspian Sea.
 Split between the countries of Russia, Kazakhstan, Azerbaijan, Turkmenistan, and Iran in Central Asia, this gigantic body of water is the largest inland sea in the world.
 It is fed by more than 100 rivers, including the mighty Volga, which runs all the way to the north of Moscow.
 The beluga is also endemic to the Black Sea and the Sea of Azov between Turkey and Russia, and some can be found in the Mediterranean Sea.

 This species has adapted to routine life in both freshwater rivers and saltwater areas.
 It spends the majority of its life near the sea coast and then moves upriver in the spawning season to produce offspring.
 The technical term for this type of lifestyle is euryhaline, meaning it can tolerate a range of different salinities.